Ellipsis (linguistics): Answer ellipsis

-Answer ellipsis occurs in most if not all languages.
-It is a very frequent type of ellipsis that is omnipresent in everyday communication between speakers.
+Answer ellipsis occurs in most, if not all, languages, and is a very frequent type of ellipsis that is omnipresent in everyday communication between speakers.

 Sluicing

 Sluicing usually elides everything from a direct or indirect question except the question word.
 It is a frequent type of ellipsis that appears to occur in most if not all languages.
 It can operate both forwards and backwards like VP-ellipsis, but unlike gapping, stripping, answer fragments, and pseudogapping, e.g.: